willie68/go_mapproxy/README.md

 The main goals of **go_mapproxy** are:

-- **Proxy Functionality:** Forward TMS requests to a WMS map server.
+- **Proxy Functionality:** Forward XYZ requests to a XYZ, TMS or WMS map server.
 - **Caching:** Optionally cache tiles to speed up access and reduce server load.
 - **Prefetching:** Preload tiles for defined zoom levels and map systems.
 - **Simple Configuration:** Use a clear YAML configuration file for quick and easy setup.